 OK, so what about fees outside of a request for clinical records or a treatment summary, such as court fees and/or letter and materials preparation fees?

-As most of us are aware of (or should be aware of) a therapist in the US must, by law, disclose their fee to a client before the onset of treatment.
+As most of us are aware, a therapist in the US must disclose their fee to a client before the onset of treatment.
 Additionally, it is strongly suggested, and in some states required, for a therapist to clearly outline in their clinical forms their client clinical session fees.
-Thus, the same wisdom applies for letter preparation and court appearances.
+Thus, the same wisdom applies for letter preparation and court appearances - you must disclose what your court fees are in your informed consent forms at the start of therapy.

-By not taking the time to carefully write out what your policy and fee is regarding letter prep and court prep and court appearances as part of your written informed consent, you put your self at risk legally and ethically should the client take issue with the charge, or you may end up working many hours for free if you have not outlined this in the informed consent forms at the onset of a therapy relationship.
+By not taking the time to carefully write out what your policy and fee is regarding letter prep, court prep and court appearances, you put your self at risk legally and ethically should the client take issue with the charge, or you may end up working many hours for free if you have not outlined this in the informed consent forms at the onset of a therapy relationship.

 The good news is that a therapist may use his or her own discretion on what to charge the client for letter preparation, court preparation, and time out of practice for court appearances and other related court tasks.
 That said, keep in mind that it may not always be wise to simply charge an hourly rate for xyz amount of time - Why?
 Because a client may challenge this and/or the court prep and case may require more time than you anticipated.

 I understand that writing this policy into your informed consent is a time consuming process.
 However it is well worth the time to do so.
-Or if you prefer not to reinvent the wheel you can download my Complete Client Clinical Intake Forms Packet here which has a section written on how I handle my court policy.
+Or if you prefer not to reinvent the wheel you can download my Complete Client Clinical Intake Forms Packet here which includes a section already written for you.

-The good news is that my forms are prepared in a word document so that you may download, brand with your own logo and practice information, and edit any of the forms or sections you wish should you decide to include different/more/less information.
+My forms packet is prepared in a word document so that you may download, brand with your own logo and practice information, and edit any of the forms or sections you wish should you decide to include different/more/less information.
+You can read what colleagues have to say about my materials here: http://www.thecounselorscoach.com/praise-for-products

 No matter how you decide to put your policy in place, I applaud you for doing so.
 If you enjoy writing and prefer to do this, as a support I have outlined what you may want to include in your informed consent policy.
 The fees must be decided by you (remember this does not include fees for clinical records as those are specified by each state).

-You may want to consider obtaining a retainer in advance (again, spell this out clearly in your forms) so that you are not attempting to collect these fees after the dust has settled.
+IMPORTANT NOTE: You may want to consider obtaining a retainer in advance from the client (again, spell this out clearly in your forms) so that you are not attempting to collect these fees after the dust has settled.
 Here are things to consider writing in to your forms:

 - Preparation time